noahware/darken-anticheat/README.md

 # Windows Versions Supported

-I have tested on Windows 10 22H2 and Windows 11 24H2, but I have implemented offsets for each build from Windows 10 1507 -> Windows 11 24H2, so should in theory work for all the Windows 10 and Windows 11 versions currently released to the public.
+I have tested the anticheat on Windows 10 22H2 and Windows 11 24H2, but I have implemented offsets for each build from Windows 10 1507 -> Windows 11 24H2, so the anticheat should in theory function for all the Windows 10 and Windows 11 versions currently released to the public.

 # Credits
 - [papstuc](https://github.com/papstuc) for the [nocrt portable executable library used](https://github.com/papstuc/nocrt_portable_executable).
 - [jonomango](https://github.com/jonomango), [Satoshi Tanda](https://github.com/tandasat), and [Petr Beneš](https://github.com/wbenny) for their contributions to the [ia32-doc](https://github.com/tandasat/ia32-doc) project.

 # Licensing
-This project has been placed under the [GNU General Public License](LICENSE), if there are any specific enquiries regarding usage, please contact the founder of the project (noahswtf).
+This project has been placed under the [GNU General Public License](LICENSE), if there are any specific enquiries regarding usage, please contact the founder of the project [noahware](https://github.com/noahware).